9 August 2018

 Also known as shower toilets these self cleaning toilets for the disabled are typically installed as a result of a number of health related conditions including arthritis, muscular dystrophy, severe MS, Parkinson diseases and for amputee’s.

-For a quick product demonstration watch the 40 second animated here.
+For a quick demonstration of how a auto wash dry disabled toilet works watch the 40 second animated video here.

 More Ability, part of the Passmore Group, is Yorkshires only 5* rated bathroom adaptation company.
 Specialising in accessible, mobility and disabled bathroom solutions we are extremely proud of the exceptional service we continuously deliver from design right through to installation and after care.
 Whether you want a future proofed solution or require a more specialist adaptation in order to remain independent at home More Ability can help create a safe space to bathe for you or your loved ones.